 |Bicycling||200 lb||15 mph||0.01 gal/hr||1150 mpg||0.35|

 As we can see, general aviation airplanes perform 2-4 times better than an average car after you account for their speeds and useful load.
 A Cessna 172 is more than twice as effective as a car.
 The Mooney M20J is almost three time as effective.
 The R182 fares even better, primarily because it is carries more load.
-The M20K is at the top because it is turbocharged and can fly faster at higher altitudes when the air is thinner.
+The M20K is at the top because it is turbocharged and can fly faster at higher altitudes where the air is thinner.
 Interestingly, motorcycles do poorly in this calculation even though they are generally thought of as very efficient.
 Not surprisingly, walking comes last.
 Although walking is not powered by gasoline, one can calculate an equivalent mileage, which has been estimated to be about 340 miles per gallon.

 Mass transportation and personal vehicles serve vastly different purposes, so any comparison must be taken with a grain of salt.
 But if we do the same calculation, we find the Boeing 737 to be a whopping 40 times more effective than a family sedan.
 The surprising thing is trains.
 Despite how trains are promoted by some people, they are only half as effective as an airliner.
 But they are still significantly more effective than a car.
 These numbers are for freight trains.
 Passenger trains are probably worse because you can’t pack passengers like you can with freight.
 Electric trains may do slightly better, but ultimately electricity needs to be generated too, and that efficiency is not much higher than the internal combustion efficiency.

 The fundamental reason airplanes and trains are able to do much better is because they are more aerodynamically shaped.
-They have a much smaller frontal area to volume ratio.
+They have a much smaller frontal area for the volume they occupy.
 Airplanes also benefit from flying at higher altitudes where the air density is smaller so they encounter less resistance for the same speed.
 They also do not have rolling resistance.
 Cars and trains can’t avoid air, and they can’t move without wheels (except the Maglev which has no wheels, and Elon Musk’s Hyperloop which runs inside an evacuated tube).
 And lets not forget that airplanes can fly point to point along the shortest distance, while everything else has to follow a longer ground route.
 Even from an infrastructure perspective, airplanes do better.
 Construction of highways and railways are enormously expensive projects and have huge environmental impacts.
 An airport needs just a one-mile long strip of pavement.
 Of course, air traffic control and radar are part of the infrastructure too, but they are optional safety enhancements, not a fundamental necessity.
 On the down side, however, airplanes can only fly between airports, whereas cars can go door to door.
 That convenience should not be overlooked, and it does offset some of the benefits of airplanes and trains.

 All of the above calculations assume you are carrying the maximum rated load.
 If you are not carrying the full load, then these numbers will be lower.
 Fuel use does not scale proportionally with payload.
 This is because every vehicle has an empty weight.
 You still have to pay to transport the empty weight of the vehicle.
 This is why airlines try to fill every seat, and why we have carpool lanes on highways.

 Bottom line is this.
 Just talking about miles per gallon is nonsense.
 If we want the most energy efficient transportation without any regard to speed or weight, we should just walk or ride a bicycle.
-But transporation is about moving things fast.
+But transporation is about moving heavy things fast.
 In that respect, airplanes are one of the most efficient machines we currently have.
 With mass transit, airlines do better than trains.
 With personal transport, GA airplanes do better than cars.